Your marketing team wants to do a survey about media habits. Customer service wants to do a survey about customer experience.

 The Negative Consequences of Survey Fatigue

-You work so hard to attract customers and provide them with the best possible product and service.
-The last thing you want to do is irritate them to where they want to run away screaming.
+You work hard to attract customers and provide them with the best possible product and service.
+Thoughtful surveying can open the door to gaining their trust and building community.

 To determine the best possible timeline for your organization, you'll want to take a few things into account:

-For B2B companies, you can send customers surveys quarterly or consider how often they interact with your company, and then divide that by 2.
+For B2B companies, you can send customers surveys quarterly or consider how often they interact with your company, and then divide that by two.

-2. Carefully review the length of your survey.
+2. Watch the number of questions in your survey.